alexanderhale/ECSE420/README.md

 # ECSE420
 Parallel Computing coursework at McGill University.
 Parallelization is implemented by GPUs using CUDA.
-Code is written either in C++ or Python (using the Numba package to interface with CUDA).
+Code is written either in C or Python (using the Numba package to interface with CUDA).

 ## Lab 1 - Introduction
 Learning the basics of CUDA via parallel implementations of image rectification and max-pooling.